Workshop 3: Quantum Computing: Global Challenges and Security Opportunities

 Explanation

-Erbguth points out that existing regulations like the GDPR already require the use of secure encryption methods.
-As quantum-proof encryption becomes the state-of-the-art, it will be mandatory under these laws.
+Erbguth clarifies that existing GDPR regulations already require the use of secure encryption, which means that once quantum-proof encryption becomes the state-of-the-art standard, it will be mandatory to use it for relevant data without needing new legislation.

 Evidence